 Mad Abbot Christmas Ale

 Port Macquarie brewers, the Little Brewing Company, really should have a wider audience for their beers.
 Year in, year out, they pump out beers under their two labels – Wicked Elf and Mad Abbot – that are of a consistently high quality and, without fail, see them hauling a fresh swag of awards back home from every awards competition they’re entered into.
 Their Tripel has long been a favourite at Crafty Towers, while we weren’t at all surprised to see their Pale Ale fare well in the last Blind Tasting we did for the site, placing much higher than many far better known beers, yet you don’t hear people talking about Wicked Elf or Mad Abbot beers as often as you do many others.
 Still, we hear their sales have rocketed in the past year so perhaps that’s a-changing.
 Anyway, rumination over: time for a new beer.
-The Christmas Ale was debuted at last month’s GABS festival and sits at the top end, ABV wise, of their Mad Abbot range of Belgian inspired beers, checking in at 11.3 per cent.
-Described as the “first of a line of ‘seasonal’ vintages brewed for festive occasions:” it’s a dark Belgian style quadrupel, so look out for the likes of rum, fruit cake, plum, cherry, leather and spice.
+The Christmas Ale was debuted at the 2013 GABS festival and sits at the top end, ABV wise, of their Mad Abbot range of Belgian inspired beers, checking in at 11.3 per cent (just like Rochefort 10…).
+Described as the “first of a line of ‘seasonal’ vintages brewed for festive occasions:” it’s a dark Belgian style quadrupel and achieves everything you could want from the style, presenting with a fluffy, off white head and delivering spice, raisin, chocolate and more in an equally soft manner on the palate.
 According to brewer Warwick Little, it will reward “careful cellaring up to three to five years” too.
-That said, the bottles haven’t yet left the brewery so for now you’ll have to hunt down the handful of kegs doing the rounds, but we’ll let you know when the packaged product is out.
+If you can resist…